The Death of MS Project (And What It Says About US)

 The Rise of Visibility Without Accountability

-The market has clearly rewarded tools that make work easier to see, easier to discuss, and easier to coordinate.
-That is not bad.
-In fact, it is necessary.
+The market has clearly rewarded tools that make work easier to see, discuss, and coordinate.
 Most organizations needed simpler, more collaborative tools.
 Many employees never needed a full project-management system; they needed clarity on their tasks, deadlines, owners, and team priorities.

-But something was lost in the migration from project management to task management.
+And we lost something important in the migration from project management to task management.

-A task list can tell you what people are doing.
-It may not tell you whether the organization is using its scarce capacity wisely.
+A task list can tell you what people are doing, not if the organization is using its scarce capacity wisely.

-A Kanban board can show work in motion.
-It may not tell you whether the economics of the work still make sense.
+A Kanban board can show work in motion, but not tell you if the economics make sense.

-A dashboard can show status.
-It may not tell you whether a leader is willing to make a hard decision soon enough to matter.
+A dashboard can show status, but not whether a leader is willing to make a hard decision soon enough to matter.

 That is the uncomfortable part.
-Forecasting is not just a technical capability.
-It is a cultural one.
+Forecasting is a cultutral as well as a technical capability

-Many organizations do not avoid forecasting because they lack tools.
-They avoid forecasting because forecasting creates accountability.
+Many organizations avoid forecasting because forecasting creates accountability.
 It reveals tradeoffs.
 It exposes overcommitment.
 It shows when pet projects are consuming capacity.
 It makes it harder to pretend that everything is fine.

-In that sense, the “death” of MS Project says less about Microsoft than it says about us.
+In that sense, the “death” of MS Project says something about us.

 We have become more comfortable coordinating work than confronting work.
 We are often more willing to ask, “What is the status?” than “What is the forecast?”
-We like visibility, but not always consequence.
-We like flexibility, but sometimes use it as a substitute for discipline.
+We like visibility, but not always consequences.
+We like flexibility and sometimes use it as a substitute for discipline.

 Most change efforts do not fail because people forgot to create tasks.
 They fail because leaders under-resource the work, underestimate the human load, avoid difficult sequencing decisions, and do not build real management systems around the change.
 They communicate ambition, but they do not manage constraints.
 They launch initiatives, but they do not govern them.
 They ask people to absorb more change into an already overloaded operating system.